Welcome to the FM-DW 2.0-2.2 and AM Saver add-on page ! |

 Step 1 (fixed green LED):

-Position the dial where you want the FM band to start and press the push-button.
+Choose the dial position where the FM starts and press the push-button.

 Step 2 (fixed blue LED):

-Position the dial where you want the FM band to end and press the push-button.
+Choose the dial position where the FM band ends and press the push-button.

 Step 3 (blinking LED):